Dog Training Information and Resources

 - Retrieving – Find a space without ice and choose the best weather of the day.
 Avoid playing retrieve when icy conditions exist.

-- Snow Sports – Cross country skiing and snowshoeing are the ultimate winter conditioning activities for athletic dogs and will keep your dog in top shape.
-Bring along freeze dried green tripe treats to aid in their recovery after and during heavy exercise.
+- Snow Sports – Cross country skiing and snowshoeing are the ultimate winter conditioning activities for athletic dogs in the Denver area and will keep your dog in top shape.
+Make sure to bring along dog treats to aid in their recovery during and after heavy exercise.

 - Exposure – Please provide protection from the elements when below freezing conditions exist.
-Most dogs are incapable of withstanding frozen temperatures for long periods of time.
+Most dogs are incapable of withstanding freezing temperatures for long periods of time.

 - Dog Gear – Dog booties are best for protecting your dog’s paws during winter activities, especially in frozen conditions.
 Short coated dogs may require a dog coat when out for extended periods of time.